Azure/FTALive-Sessions/content/networking/networking-overview/basics.md

 - From your remote networks: use a Virtual Network Gateway or custom VPN solution, detailed in [Connectivity section](./connectivity.md)

 ##### Connecting from a VNET

+Outbound connectivity to the internet is enabled by default in Azure--VNET configurations and default NSG rules allow outboud traffic.
+Azure's management plane relies on traffic being able to egress the VNET for services such as VM agents, DNS, and monitoring.

 - Default outbound NAT to a dynamic Azure Datacenter IP for internet access
 - VMs with a Public IP will use the public IP address for outbound SNAT
 - For persistent outbound IPs and production level SNAT port control, use NAT Gateway, a Standard Load Balancer, or a network appliance